iXedium/satisfactory-playground/REFACTORING.md

 - The build completes successfully with no errors
 - The application maintains the same functionality as before refactoring
 - State management is now centralized in the useFactoryPlanner hook
 - Components are easier to maintain and reason about

+## Future Improvements

+- Refactor AccumulatedView component into smaller components
+- Create TypeScript interfaces for common props to reduce duplication
+- Add unit tests for each component
+- Add more customization options through theme variables
+- Replace inline styles with styled-components for better maintainability